the-goobers/dragonfly/README.md

 ## requirements for contribution/code style
 ### C++20

+### tabs vs spaces
+- tab characters only ('\t')
+- why?
+	- people are very fierce about their tab widths (2, 4, 8 are most popular)
+	- tab can be interpreted as any width on basically every editor in the last 30 years
+	- no need to argue about the width when it's left up to the user

+### newlines
+- LF ('\n') only

 ### commit messages
 - they can be silly
 - keep informative if possible